Byteman0xD/Byteman0xD/_posts/2022-01-04-Log4j-THM-Walkthrough.md

 date:   2022-01-04 17:03:35 +0530
 categories: jekyll update
 ---

+The room for practicing Log4j can be found here: https://tryhackme.com/room/solar

 {% highlight ruby %}Phase 1: Reconnaissance{% endhighlight %}

 We explore the web interface at http://machine_ip[:]8983; we explore and look around for the log files, to see which path or URL endpoint triggers the logging.